 With a kid hanging onto each hand, we were given a mini-tour of the orphanage.
 The kitchen, the workshop where they learn various crafts, and their shared bedrooms, scant more than a sleeping mat and a few hand-drawn pictures of Buddha.

-The boys showed me their rooms and Cindy had the tour of the girls’ dorms.
+The boys showed me their rooms and C had the tour of the girls’ dorms.
 They performed their dances, we cheered and clapped, donated to the orphanage, had a dance and a conga line with the little ones, and generally just a great fun evening.

 Now this is a grey area; weeks later in Phnom Penh we spotted posters around town saying ‘Our children are not tourist attractions’, accompanied with a photo of a child displayed in a glass case like a museum exhibition.
 Was our visit a help or a hindrance?
 Were they truly orphans or did our donations go to some greedy man at the top?